LibraryCarpentry/lc-marcedit/episodes/02-top-level-menu-features.md

 The conversions from one encoding standard to another, as in MARC21 to MARC21XML, rely on eXtensible stylesheets.
 MarcEdit comes with several default stylesheets which come from those maintained by the Library of Congress.
 If you are familiar with stylesheets, you can also create your own.

-There are more features available with the tope level menu option called Tools.
+There are more features available with the top level menu option called Tools.
 There are so many options here.
 Some will be covered in Integrations in Lesson 8.
 Let's highlight some:
 * Preferences: This will take you to Settings.
 Often in MarcEdit, there is more than one place to get to a feature or setting.
-Here you can click on the gear icon to set your preferences or to to Tools and then Preferences.
+Here you can click on the gear icon to set your preferences or to Tools and then Preferences.
 * Delimited Text Translator: If you have a spreadsheet of data, this tool will take that data and create MARC data.
 * Export: You can export a MARC record.
 More importantly, you can export a Tab Delimited file from MARC data.
 This tool will take a MARC binary file and create a spreadsheet (either tab or comma separated based on your selection) of all the MARC data.
 * MARC Processing Tools: Features include MARCSplit, MARCJoin, Merge, MARCCompare, MARCValidator, or finding duplicate records.